Azure/slm-innovator-lab/1_synthetic-qa-generation/README.md

 After fine-tuning with the generated dataset, a baseline was established, but the performance requires improvement due to lack of data (e.g., there are only 1,000 samples in the dataset).
 In this case, a synthetic dataset must be created by applying data augmentation techniques to enhance performance.
 The data augmentation technique utilizes the representative techniques announced by Microsoft: Evol-Instruct, GLAN (Generalized Instruction Tuning), and Auto Evol-Insruct.

 ### 3.3.
 Customer application examples
 Below is a comparison of the results before and after fine tuning of GPT-4o without RAG for customer PoC.
 GPT-4o is available to a small number of customers as a private preview as of July 2024.
-This is the result of creating a set of 16 questions and answers for PoC and comparing three indicators of **Similarity, Coherence, and Fluency** in Azure AI studio.
+This is the result of creating a set of 16 questions and answers for PoC and comparing three indicators of **Similarity, Coherence, and Fluency** in Azure AI Foundry.
 The values ​​of the indicator are on a scale of 1-5, with higher values ​​being better.

 ![evaluation-sample](./imgs/evaluation-sample.png)